Obedient Plant Care And Growing Guide

 Propagating

-The propagation of the obedient plant is best done through seeds or rhizome in fall or spring.
+The propagation of the obedient plant is best done through seeds or rhizomes in fall or spring.

 To Grow From Seeds

-When it is grown from seeds, best starting out in a plant starter and plant 2-3 seeds per container.
+When it is grown from seeds, it is best to start out in a plant starter and plant 2-3 seeds per container.
 Use a mixture of potting soil and water regularly.
 Place the container in full sun, and after a few weeks, you will start to notice germination.
-Once it is starting to grow, you can then transplant it to another area.
+Once it starts to grow, you can then transplant it to another area.

 Pest/ Diseases

 Physostegia virginiana contains a powerful chemical compound called Iridoids.
-This chemical compound gives the plant a bitter taste and protects Physostegia virginiana from harmful insects, herbivores, and even deer-resistant.
+This chemical compound gives the plant a bitter taste and protects Physostegia virginiana from harmful insects, herbivores, and even deer resistance.

 Physostegia virginiana is, however, often affected by leaf-spot fungi.
-The damaged leave should be removed and disposed of at the first sign.
+The damaged leaves should be removed and disposed of at the first sign.

 Pruning

-Obedient plant is a low maintenance and easy care plant.
+Obedient plant is a low-maintenance and easy-care plant.
 Recommend pruning in early summer to encourage branching and additional blossoms.
-To prune, cut the stems back about 3 to 4 inches, and the new branches tip forms a flower bud.
+To prune, cut the stems back about 3 to 4 inches, and the new branch tip forms a flower bud.

 Varieties Of Obedient Plant

-• "Summer Glow" Physostegia virginiana: A tall grower with deep lavender-pink flowers that typically grows about 3 to 4 feet tall.
+"Summer Glow" Physostegia virginiana: Taller plants with deep lavender-pink flowers that typically grow about 3 to 4 feet tall.

-• "Vivid" Physostegia virginiana: Sharp spikes that produce short and dense clumps.
+"Vivid" Physostegia virginiana: Sharp spikes that produce short and dense clumps.
 It has bright purple-pink flowers and can grow up to 2 feet tall.
-Grow best in zone 2-8.
+Grow best in zones 2-8.

 The Homey Space is proud to be reader-supported.
 If you buy through our links, we may earn a commission at no cost to you.